hylu-dev/hylu-blog/content/projects/volumetric-fog-of-war/index.md

    t \gets t + \text{SDF}(\mathbf{P}(t))
    \\]
    Stop when \\(\text{SDF} < \epsilon\\) or you exit.

+For a more in-depth look at how this all works and some cool examples, checkout this [fantastic post by Michael Walcyk](https://michaelwalczyk.com/blog-ray-marching.html).

 {{< tiles >}}
 {{< card src="raymarch-sphere.png" >}}